scskalicky/zotero_tutorial/zotero_and_Rstudio.md

 ![](https://i.imgur.com/SohV7Mh.png)

-Note at the bottom there is the option to "create bibliography", and this is how R Studio will integrated with BetterBixTex to keep your citations happy.
+Note at the bottom there is the option to "create bibliography", and this is how R Studio will integrate with BetterBixTex to keep your citations happy.
 I chose a `.yaml` file with csl but the default will be a `.bib` file.
-You see, if you were to use Zotero with another markdown program (like VS Code) you'd need to import your entire `.bib` file to wherever your markdown program is, and export it everytime you update your zotero library.
+You see, if you were to use Zotero with another markdown program (like VS Code) you'd need to import your entire `.bib` file to wherever your markdown program is, and export it everytime you update your Zotero library.
 Because R Studio will make a new `.bib` file for you each time, it becomes seamless and you should never get an error when knitting related to not having a reference in your bibliography!

 Ok, let's add in a citation.
 I'll choose one of my papers from the graphical interface and click ok: